-By bus, you can either hail a MonBus in Plaza Espanya or in Ronda Universitat on daytime.
+By bus, you can either hail a MonBus in Plaza Espanya or in Ronda Universitat during the day time.
 Travel time is from 45 minutes to one hour.
 Ride buses with numbers N30, N31 or N32 in Plaza Catalunya at night time.
 Travel time is about 35 minutes.
-Single-journey fare starts from €4 (USD 4.77).
+Single-journey fare starts from €4 ($4.77 USD).
 For bus schedules, click here.

-By train, ride in any of the train stations Estacio de França, Passeig de Gracia and Estacio Sants going to Sitges.
-Alight in either Vilanova i la Geltru or St. Vincenç de Calders.
-Single-journey fare starts from €4.10 (USD 4.89).
+By train, ride from any of the train stations (Estacio de França, Passeig de Gracia and Estacio Sants) going to Sitges.
+Get offt in either Vilanova i la Geltru or St. Vincenç de Calders.
+Single-journey fare starts from €4.10 ($4.89 USD).
 Travel time is about 40 to 50 minutes.
 For train schedules, click here.

 7. Lloret de Mar

 I will not say much about Lloret de Mar in this post, as I already have a dedicated article on this beautiful city!
 I will just say that it is very underrated.
 It is considered a destination for party animals, but it doesn’t have to be so.
-I guarantee you will spend a wonderful vacation with your family, as a couple or in a group of friends.
+I guarantee you will have a wonderful vacation with your family, as a couple, or in a group of friends there.
 Lloret de Mar is also a great place where you can explore the nature around Barcelona, so it is definitely worth a day trip!

-I have spent 4 days there and I really liked some hidden gems of this coastal city!
+I have spent 4 days there and I really liked some of the hidden gems of this coastal city!

 TIP: If you want to visit Lloret de Mar in a more extensive tour, I suggest you take this Costa Brava half-day tour from Barcelona!

 For more information on awesome things to do, Lloret de Mar excursions and various ways on how to get there from Barcelona, you can read the following article: